I recently jumped on the backpack diaper bag bandwagon, and it has been a serious life-changer.

-We all know the struggle of spending hours on Amazon trying to choose the best product for you and your family.
-The following questions are a great place to start if you’re not sure what you’re looking for.
+We all know the struggle of spending hours on Amazon trying to choose the best product for yourself and your family.
+The following list of questions is a great place to start if you’re not sure what you’re looking for.

-Here are a few things to consider:
+Here are some points to consider: